mavrk/github-graffiti/README.md

 **Step-3** Once done with making your design, right clicking anywhere inside the designer window.
 Enter the date (when you want this pattern to be displayed).
 A `dates.txt` file will be generated.

+`If dates.txt isn't generated for you.
+Run the jar file using a terminal and copy the content generated in the terminal to a new file dates.txt`

 **Step-4**  Create a new repository (or use an old one).
 Let us call this 'myrepo'

 **Step-5** `git clone https://github.com/myuser/myrepo`